 If a higher grade is earned in the repeated course, it will be used to compute the CGPA.
-Repeated courses will be included in the calculation for credit hours earned/attempted for satisfactory academic progress.
+Repeated courses will be included in the calculation for credit hours earned/attempted for satisfactory progress.
 All final grades are reflected on the official transcript; repeated courses are designated by with an asterisk.

-Students who need to repeat a course must meet with the Registrar regarding scheduling.
 It is the responsibility of the student to meet with a financial aid officer to determine if any additional assistance is available to pay any additional tuition and fees associated with repeating a course.
 A student who fails a course must repeat that course at the next available opportunity, subject to space limitations.
-A student who withdraws from a course must repeat that course as soon as possible after re-entry.
-Failing or withdrawing from a course and the subsequent required repeat of the course may interrupt the student's enrollment, delay the student's expected graduation date, negatively impact financial aid eligibility and/or impact the student's satisfactory academic progress status.
-Students who are required to repeat a course due to failure or withdrawal may be required to delay repeating the required course if the required course is not immediately available.
+Likewise, a student who withdrew from a course must repeat that course as soon as possible after re-entry.
+Failing or withdrawing from a course and the subsequent required repeat may interrupt the student's enrollment, delay the student's expected graduation date, negatively impact financial aid eligibility and/or impact the student's satisfactory academic progress status.